 - 3 FTUs for the skin located around the scalp

 - 4 FTUs for the skin located around the hand, arm, and the buttocks

 - 8 FTUs for the legs and chest or the legs and the back

 Who should use Topical Corticosteroids?

 Adults and children can use topical steroids.
-However, if you have infected skin, broken skin or skin conditions like acne and open sores, avoid the use of topical steroids for treatment.
-Topical steroids should only be used by pregnant and nursing mothers in necessary situations.
+However, avoid using topical steroids for treatment if you have infected skin, broken skin, or skin conditions like acne and open sores.
+Pregnant and nursing mothers should only use topical steroids in necessary situations.
 Research shows that the prolonged use and abuse of these substances can cause defects in the unborn child.

-Therefore, the use of topical steroids with high potency should not be practiced by nursing and breastfeeding mothers.
-There is no proof if the content can make contact with the breast milk mother apply all caution during usage, of topical steroids, even of low potency.
-Do not apply topical steroids to a nursing mother’s breasts and if she must use these medications, she should also be careful to wash off the cream from her breasts before breastfeeding her child.
-This safety measure is very important to prevent the child from being harmed.
+Therefore, using topical steroids with high potency should not be practiced by nursing and breastfeeding mothers.
+There is no proof that the content can contact the breast milk mother.
+Apply all caution during usage, topical steroids, and even low potency.
+Do not apply topical steroids to a nursing mother’s breasts; if she must use these medications, she should also be careful to wash off the cream before breastfeeding her child.
+This safety measure is significant to prevent the child from being harmed.

 Side effects of using Topical Steroid Withdrawal:

 For the use of most medications, there are side effects that may occur with different individuals.
 These side effects should not be confused with Topical Steroid Withdrawal.
 The side effects include: